Mexico cuts spending on oil shock, shelves tainted rail project

-Finance Minister Luis Videgaray said the cuts were intended to reassure global investors that Mexico will keep its finance in order and he promised they would not derail an economic recovery this year.
+Finance Minister Luis Videgaray said the cuts were intended to reassure global investors that Mexico will keep its finances in order and he promised they would not derail an economic recovery this year.

 Latin America's No. 2 economy, a major crude exporter, has posted weak growth in recent years and the drop in oil prices has dampened confidence in the impact of a landmark opening of the state-run energy sector this year to private companies.